Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

-The bulk of the previous iteration of this essay has been moved over into the ‘Post-Mortem’ essay, in which I try, as much as possible, to confine myself to examining the writing as writing.
+The bulk of the first iteration of this essay was moved over into the ‘Post-Mortem’ essay, in which I try, as much as possible, to confine myself to examining the writing as writing.
 This article is the one in which I examine the writing as story.
+Or at least try to.

 There are just far too many places where the story simply does not hold together.